Darkwiiyou/automatic-ripping-machine/README.md

 ### Edited dependencies repo used by this fork

-This fork builds against an edited `arm-dependencies` repository to keep tooling current and enable faketime/ddrescue workflows.
+This fork builds against an edited `arm-dependencies` repository to keep tooling current and enable ddrescue workflows.
 You can view the exact tree used here:

 - https://github.com/Darkwiiyou/arm-dependencies/tree/8b68241ecc23cef1d905cc747ab890041a266fe7